mhoemmen/wg21-proposals/movable-box/movable-box.md

 # Abstract

-A `transform_view` or `zip_transform_view`
+Given an object `src` of trivially-copyable type `T`, we can copy the object's value representation to an array of bytes, and implicitly create a new `T` object (e.g., with `start_lifetime_as`) in the array of bytes.
+The result will hold the same value as `src`.

+What if `T` is implicit-lifetime, and meets _almost_ all the criteria for a trivially copyable type, but has nontrivial copy and move assignment operators?
+The `start_lifetime_as` function still implicitly creates a `T` object, but the value of this object is unspecified.

+What *should* happen is unambiguous:
+`T` has a trivial copy constructor, so nothing should happen to the value representation upon implicit object creation.
+The new object gets a valid value representation and so it's an object that holds the same value as `src`.

+C++ developers want this behavior for many applications that need to communicate objects by bytewise copy.
-whose function object is a lambda that captures an `int` by value is not trivially copyable, even though the lambda itself is.
+Our motivation is that `ranges::transform_view` and `ranges::zip_transform_view` are not trivially copyable if their function object is a lambda that captures an `int` by value.
-This is because the two views are specified using _`movable-box`_, which fills in its function object's missing copy assignment operator with a nontrivial copy assignment operator.
-These views not being trivially copyable hinders parallelization of ranges algorithms on accelerators with separate memories.
+This hinders parallelization of ranges algorithms on accelerators with separate memories.
-The nontrivial copy assignment operator of _`movable-box`_ is nevertheless worth preserving because it simplifies Ranges' specification and implementation.

-What we want to do is copy the underlying bytes of an object of type `T` containing a non-trivially-copyable _`movable-box`_, then start the lifetime of a new `T` object using those bytes as the object's representation.
+Other motivations include fast serialization, remote procedure calls, copying C++ objects through code written in other languages, and communicating objects over a network.

-We propose making that well-defined behavior by introducing a narrowing of trivial copyability called *copy-constructibility-from-bytes* that does not require a trivial copy assignment operator.
+We propose making "what should happen" well-defined behavior by introducing a narrowing of trivial copyability called *copy-constructibility-from-bytes* that does not require a trivial copy or move assignment operator.
 (We do not call this "trivial copy-constructibility" because that would conflict with the existing `is_trivially_copy_constructible` type trait,